gao-g/metaphor-in-context/README.md

 2. ELMo

 The ELMo vector will be released upon request by other means (too large to be uploaded on GitHub).
+If needed, please contact the first author by email.

 We have ELMo vectors for the MOH-X, TroFi, and VUA datasets with train/dev/test division.